-The electoral processes and activities in Virginia continue to be recognized among the best in the country.
-Virginia was a recent recipient of top rankings of the "Digital Sunlight" award for excellence in campaign finance disclosure services.
+In past years, the SBE was a recipient of top rankings of the "Digital Sunlight" award for excellence in campaign finance disclosure services.
 Digital Sunlight is a project of the California Voter Foundation, a nonprofit, nonpartisan 501(c)3 organization advancing new technologies to improve democracy.